cisco/ChezScheme/IMPLEMENTATION.md

 An early pass in the compiler converts mutable variables to pair-valued immutable variables, but assignment to variables is still allowed within the compiler's representation.
-(The early conversion of mutables variables ensures that mutation is properly shared for, say, variables in captured continuations.)
-That is, even though variables and temporaries are typically assigned only once, the compiler's intermediate representation is not a single-asssignment form like SSA.
+(The early conversion of mutable variables ensures that mutation is properly shared for, say, variables in captured continuations.)
+That is, even though variables and temporaries are typically assigned only once, the compiler's intermediate representation is not a single-assignment form like SSA.

 Each variable or temporary will be allocated to one spot for it's